-· Mentor meets weekly with child at a set time.

-\cdot Mentor asks the question: "How have things been since we last met?" \cdot Child is given the opportunity to talk about anything which has upset them or to say that everything has been fine.

-\cdot Mentor will record the meeting on the form and gives it to Mentor & Child Co-ordinator. (member of SLT who files it in the Antibullying folder in the HT office once checking the school's response is appropriate to the answers given) \cdot M&C Co-ordinator investigates any incidents and records the outcome on the form. \cdot Parent is emailed/picks up the form from the office weekly (preferably on a Friday).

-\cdot Parent comments on the record after discussion with the child as appropriate and signs form.

-\cdot Parent replies with comments to email by Monday morning or returns the form to school on Monday morning.

-\cdot If further follow-up is needed, a meeting can be arranged.

-- · It is made clear to the child that he/she can come in to talk to the Mentor at any time if something has been bothering him/her. - \cdot A record will be kept of these meetings and followed up in the same way as the weekly meetings. - \cdot At the beginning and end of the mentoring, the mentor completes the survey with child. - · Any issues arising from this questionnaire will be followed up and reported to the parents. - \cdot A further meeting is held after an agreed period of time to review the forms and questionnaires. - After half a term, if all is going well, support should be phased out gradually.
+- Mentor meets weekly with child at a set time. - Mentor asks the question: "How have things been since we last met?" · Child is given the opportunity to talk about anything which has upset them or to say that everything has been fine. - Mentor will record the meeting on the form (KS1 and KS2 forms saved on Gdrive https://drive.google.com/drive/folders/1XpGm3bClFhL9mYUiv6-wL1mFKeB5a5cC and gives it to Mentor & Child Co-ordinator. (member of SLT who files it in the Anti-bullying folder in the DHT office once checking the school's response is appropriate to the answers given).
+Form is sent home by SMT weekly (preferably on a Friday). - Parent comments on the record after discussion with the child as appropriate and signs form. - Parent replies with comments to email by Monday morning or returns the form to school on Monday morning. - If further follow-up is needed, a meeting can be arranged. - It is made clear to the child that he/she can come in to talk to the Mentor at any time if something has been bothering him/her. - A record will be kept of these meetings and followed up in the same way as the weekly meetings. - At the beginning and end of the mentoring, the mentor completes the survey with child. - Any issues arising from this questionnaire will be followed up and reported to the parents. - A further meeting is held after an agreed period of time to review the forms and questionnaires. - After half a term, if all is going well, support should be phased out gradually.
 During their meetings, the Mentor gives the child strategies which should help them to cope with difficulties themselves.